 - Offer a variety of pre-drafted messages that employees can easily copy and paste, or customize to reflect their own personalities

-- If an influential team member or company leader isn’t comfortable posting or has limited time, suggest having a ghostwriter post on his or her behalf
+- If an influential team member or company leader isn’t comfortable posting or has limited time, suggest having a ghostwriter post on his/her behalf

 - Consider creating an incentive program that rewards those who post and promote

-- Offer a lunch-and-learn session to educate employees and encourage them to get on board (and it goes without saying that providing lunch will increase participation considerably!)
+- Offer a lunch-and-learn session to educate employees and encourage them to get on board (hint: providing lunch increases participation considerably!)

 Are your workers among the 60 million American employees who already share positive comments about their workplaces online?
-Use these tips and begin to see the results that an engaged and socially active workforce can have on your brand awareness and sales.
-You can go even further and ask your best clients and partners to become advocates and, of course, you can return the favor to them as well.
+Use these tips and begin seeing the results that a socially active workforce can have on your brand awareness and overall inbound strategy.
+You can go even further and ask your best clients and partners to become advocates and, of course, you can return the favor as well.